dotnet/docs/CONTRIBUTING.md

 Thank you for your interest in contributing to the .NET documentation!

 > We're in the process of moving our guidelines into a site-wide contribution guide.
-> For more information, see [Microsoft Docs contributor guide overview](https://docs.microsoft.com/contribute/).
+> To see the new guidance, visit [Microsoft Docs contributor guide overview](https://docs.microsoft.com/contribute/).

 The document covers the process for contributing to the articles and code samples that are hosted on the [.NET documentation site](https://docs.microsoft.com/dotnet).
 Contributions may be as simple as typo corrections or as complex as new articles.